meetpatel0543/Image-Segmentation/README.md

 The task is to identify minute pores in different terrain layers.
-The report.pdf includes all detials.
+The readme.pdf includes all detials.